hero image

 2022-09-01

 Highway rights-of-ways (ROWs, or verges) contain multiple stressors which can influence tree growth, including compacted soils, soils with little topsoil, poor drainage, air and soil pollutants, construction activities and de-icing salts in cold climates.
-Yet, highway ROWs often provide ample planting space for growing trees, which can contribute to the mitigation of negative environmental impacts associated with highways.
+Yet, highway ROWs often provide ample planting area for growing trees, which can contribute to the mitigation of negative environmental impacts associated with highways.

 view more